enchantednatures/HomeCluster/README.md

    3c.
 Click the blue `Use template` button for the `Edit zone DNS` template.

    3d.
-Name your token something like `home-kubernetes`
+Name your token something like `flux-system`

    3e.
 Under `Permissions`, click `+ Add More` and add each permission below: